Services provided

 In these 3 days, the patient is also advised to stop all vitamins and supplements and any medication that is not “life-saving”.

-Some patients may require a 5-day course of Prednisone, starting 2 days before the treatment, primarily patients actively using inhalers.
+Some patients, mainly with history of inhaler use, may require a 5-day course of Prednisone, starting 2 days before the treatment and ending 2 days after.
 The prednisone will hopefully avoid the need for inhalers.
 Obviously if during those 5 days of avoidance the patient requires inhalers, by all means, the inhalers should be used.
+It has been observed that following this diet increases the efficacy of LDA treatment.

 LDA is administered in the skin of the forearm.
 The wheal (“swelling”) produced by the liquid entering into the skin may disappear, or may remain.
-It can swell and even produce a large wheal, involving a large portion of the forearm.
+The injected area can swell and even produce a large wheal, involving a large portion or most of the forearm.
 The skin can be pale or erythematous (red).
 Lines pertaining to lymphatic vessels may become evident.

 This “swelling” usually resolves in hours but on occasion may last days.
-It is not unusual to have a flare of the injected area if exposed to the allergens injected.
+It is not unusual to develop redness in the previously injected area days after the wheal has resolved.
+This is usually related to exposure to some of the reactive allergens contained in the mixture.
 This happens more often in the injection that contain food allergens.

-Commonly, the injected area is itchy.
-Application of ice, alcohol or creams should be avoided.
+The injected area commonly is itchy.
+Application of ice, alcohol or creams should be avoided as this may interfere with the quality of the treatment-results.

 Symptom-triggering

-On occasion, the patient may develop worsening of some symptoms.
-When this happens, it more often involves respiratory symptoms, mainly cough, or worsening of skin problems (rash or itching).
+On occasion, the patient may develop worsening of some symptoms mainly cough, or worsening of skin problems (rash or itching).
 This may require additional treatment like inhalers or steroids.

 Food or chemical related “unmasking” of symptoms